red56/lofi-lions/README.md

 where ja is the already created language code.
 Master texts should be created too

+## Localization File Export API

+Change to the root of the iOS/Android application code and do something like the following:
+*iOS*

+    export lang=ja
+    curl -o project/$lang.lproj/Localizable.strings http://localhost:3000/export/ios/$lang

+iOS .strings files should be UTF-16 LE with BOM.
+It might be worth ensuring that this is the case using a capable text editor.

+*Android*

+    export lang=ja
+    curl -o project/res/values-$lang/strings.xml http://localhost:3000/export/android/$lang

 ## Services (job queues, cache servers, search engines, etc.)

 ## Deployment